Mwapsam/Search-engine/README.md

 I used pg_search_scope to build a search scope.
 The parameter article_search is a scope name, and the :against, tells pg_search_scope which column or columns to search against.
 The :tsearch (Full Text Search) feature with prefix: true  option, match the prefix of the items with the input query.

 In the controller I passed `params[:query]` to the `:article_search` which contain user input.
-The user input is then used to search in the `:title` column, matched results are then stored `@search_results` variable which is iterated and passed to `save_results` method.
+The user input is then used to search in the `:title` column, matched results are then stored in a `@search_results` variable which is iterated and passed to the `save_results` method.

         def search
             if params[:query].present?